mcamagna/HISAT2-pipeline/README.md

-# **How to use the RNA-seq pipline**
+# HISAT2-pipeline
 The following document will give you an explanation of how to use the pipeline.
-If you encounter problems or would like to want me to make changes to the pipeline, feel free to contact me.
+If you encounter problems or would like me to make changes to the pipeline, feel free to contact me.

 ## 1. Prerequisites:

-The script will work on Linux and Mac.
+The script will work on Linux and MacOS.
 In order to run the program, the following programs/libraries need to be installed on your system:

 *Python (any version ≥ 3)\
 HISAT2\